locationtech-labs/geopyspark/docs/guides/rdd.rst

 TiledRasterRDD
 ~~~~~~~~~~~~~~~

-``TiledRasterRDD`` will be the class that will see the must use.
+``TiledRasterRDD`` will be the class that will see the most use.
 It provides
 all the methods needed to perform a computations and analysis on the data.
 When
 reading and saving layers, this class will be used.